Bayelsa State: History

-During the 20th century, demands for a new, majority-Ijaw state to be drawn in the Niger Delta Region became common.
+During the 20th century, demanding a new, majority-Ijaw state to be drawn in the Niger Delta Region became common.
 Between 1941 and 1956, numerous Ijaw nationalist organizations supportive of an Ijaw-majority state in Southern Nigeria were founded.
-Isaac Adaka Boro, a prominent Ijaw rights activist during the 1960's who was born in Oloibiri, attempted to proclaim a "Niger Delta Peoples Republic" in 1966.
-Bayelsa State was created out of Rivers State on October 1, 1996 by the Sani Abacha's military government.
+Isaac Adaka Boro, a prominent Ijaw rights activist during the 1960s who was born in Oloibiri, attempted to proclaim a "Niger Delta Peoples Republic" in 1966.
+Bayelsa State was created out of Rivers State on 1 October 1996 by the Sani Abacha military government.
 Its name was derived from the first few letters of the names of the major local government areas from which it was formed: Brass LGA (BALGA), Yenagoa LGA (YELGA) and Sagbama LGA (SALGA).

-On November 20, 1999, the Nigerian military committed what is now referred to as the Odi massacre.
-The death toll remains disputed to this day, though Nnimmo Bassey, Executive Director of Environmental Rights Action, claims that nearly 2500 civilians were killed.
+On 20 November 1999, the Nigerian military committed what is now referred to as the Odi massacre.
+The death toll remains disputed to this day, though Nnimmo Bassey, executive director of Environmental Rights Action, claims that nearly 2500 civilians were killed.

 In response to environmental degradation in the state caused by the oil industry, movements such as the "Rise for Bayelsa" campaign have emerged to push for protecting the local water supply.
 In 2019, the Bayelsa State government launched the first formal inquiry into the crisis of oil pollution in the state.